Clan Sinclair: Later 14th century

 In 1379, Sir Henry Sinclair, who was also Admiral of Scotland claimed the Earldom of Orkney through his mother and received it from Haakon VI of Norway.
 However the earldom of Orkney was later resigned by order of James III of Scotland.

 Henry I Sinclair, Earl of Orkney, Baron of Roslin, and Lord of Shetland (c.1345-c.1400), was a Scottish explorer nobleman.
 In 1391, he conquered the Faroe Islands.
 He is also alleged to have voyaged as far as the Americas in 1398 (being hypothetically identified with Zichmni, who travelled with the Zeno brothers, for the first time by Johann Reinhold Forster in 1784); believers in this hypothesis claim he possibly landed in both Massachusetts and Nova Scotia.
-The voyage to America is largely disputed.
+The voyage to America been dismissed as a recent myth and was not mentioned by writers who lived at the same time or shortly after nor by the 17th century writers who also wrote about him.
 According to a biography published many years after his death, he died in battle against the English around the year 1400.